mlflow/mlflow/example/hyperparam/README.rst

 Hyperparameter Tuning Example
 ------------------------------

-Example of how you can use hyperparameter tuning with mlflow using external hyperparameter tuning libraries.
-All three examples are implemented as an MLflow run entry point which evaluates the model by in another MLflow run entry point.
-This way both the parent hyperparameter tuning run and the spawned training runs get logged.
+Example of how you can use hyperparameter tuning with MLflow using external hyperparameter tuning libraries.
+We optimize rmse metric on a wine-quality dataset (the same as in the MLflow tutorial) over two hyperparameters of a Keras DL model defined by the train entry point.
+Notice that we split the dataset into three parts (training, validation and test).
+The model is fitted on the training set, validation dataset is used to pick the best hyperparameters and test set is used to evaluate expected performance on unseen data (we need to make sure hyperparameter search did not overfit on training + validation dataset combination).
+All three metrics are logged with mlflow and you can use MLflow ui to inspect how do results vary between train, validation and test.

 All targets take optional experiment id for training runs.
 If provided, training runs will be logged under this experiment id.
 This is a short term solution to organizing the runs so that it is easy to view individual training runs and the hyperparameter runs separately.
 In the future this will be achieved by MLflow tags.

 examples/hyperparam/MLproject has 4 targets:
   * main
-    trains simple deep learning model on the wine-quality dataset from our tutorial.
+    train simple deep learning model on the wine-quality dataset from our tutorial.
     It has 3 tunable hyperparameters - learning_rate, beta1, beta2.
     Contains examples of how Keras callbacks can be used for mlflow integration.
   * random
-    performs simple random search over the parameter space.
+    perform simple random search over the parameter space.
   * gpyopt
-    uses `GPyOpt <https://github.com/SheffieldML/GPyOpt>`_ to optimize hyperparameters of train.
+    use `GPyOpt <https://github.com/SheffieldML/GPyOpt>`_ to optimize hyperparameters of train.
     GPyOpt can run multiple mlflow runs in parallel if run with batch-size > 1 and max_p > 1.
   * hyperOpt
-    uses `Hyperopt <https://github.com/hyperopt/hyperopt>`_ to optimize hyperparameters.
+    use `Hyperopt <https://github.com/hyperopt/hyperopt>`_ to optimize hyperparameters.

 Running this Example